What happens when love goes wrong? We explore the best ways to help mend a broken heart.

 Don’t worry we aren’t advocating taking a baseball bat to your ex’s prized possession (although that may feel amazing!), positive revenge is all about doing something just for you that you could never have done in your relationship.
 Go for that job your ex said you could never land, get the haircut you always meant to, start the business you couldn’t while your energy was focused on someone else, move to the other side of the world – do something incredible that makes you feel amazing but is also bound to annoy your ex just a little.

 Whether it’s with yourself, your family or friends reconnecting is essential post break-up.
 It is easy to get caught up in coupledom and find that some of those important relationships in your life have been put on hold.

 Find ways to reconnect, to spend time with loved ones and treasured friends.
 If you have kids in your life, spending a lot of time with them is one of the best things you can do.
 Children have a way of living in the moment that tends to evade adults, being around their positive energy and happiness is a great way to lift your spirits.

 6. Reclaim Shared Spaces

 It can be a daunting thought to go back to those ‘special places’ that you shared with your ex whether it’s your favourite coffee shop or local park, however it can often be the best thing for you to do, by creating new positive memories in those places it helps you to adjust to your new normal and ease some of the tension you might feel whenever you are nearby.

 7. Drop the Bitterness

-Easier said than done particularly if you feel like the wronged party in a relationship breakup, but letting go of the bitterness is the only way to move forward.
-Remember they are one tiny person in a world of billions, allowing so much of your time and energy to be consumed by negative thoughts about one person is draining and pointless and bound to do more harm than good.
+Easier said than done, particularly if you feel like the wronged party in a relationship breakup, but letting go of the bitterness is the only way to move forward.
+Remember they are one tiny person in a world of billions, allowing so much of your time and energy to be consumed by negative thoughts about one person is draining, pointless and bound to do more harm than good.
 Instead try to refocus on that one person who really matters, yourself.